-Tort liability claims are handled as provided in Chapter 669, Iowa Tort Claims Act, by the State Attorney General’s Office, Special Litigation Division.
-Under the provisions of a 28E Agreement with other state agencies, the University has authority to investigate and resolve certain small tort liability claims for settlements less than $4,000.
-A small tort liability claim must be filed through the State before resolution at the University level.
+Tort claims are handled as provided in Chapter 669, Iowa Tort Claims Act, by the State Attorney General’s Office, Special Litigation Division.
+Under the provisions of a 28E Agreement with other state agencies, the University has authority to investigate and resolve certain small tort claims for settlements less than $5,000.
+Such a small tort claim must be filed through the State before resolution at the University level.
 The University department responsible for such a claim being filed typically will be charged for any related settlement payment.

-Claims should be referred to the Vice President for Administration and Finance (VPAF) office.
-Similarly, in the event of a motor vehicle accident while conducting University business, the accident must be reported to the VPAF office (see UNI Motor Vehicle Usage policy).
+Claims should be referred to the Senior Vice President for Administration and Financial Services (VPAFS) office.
+Similarly, in the event of a motor vehicle accident while conducting University business, the accident must be reported to the VPAFS office (see UNI Motor Vehicle Usage policy).

 Additional information or assistance:

-Requests for certificates regarding liability insurance and self-insurance programs, tort claim forms, insurance or other related liability or tort claim information: Office of the Vice President for Administration and Finance, or Operations Auditor.
+Requests for certificates regarding liability insurance and self-insurance programs, tort claim forms, insurance or other related liability or tort claim information: UNI Risk Manager , or University Counsel.

 Office of University Counsel approved, December 1999